 Furthermore, the National Organization for the Reform of Marijuana Laws (NORML) has gone so far as to declare the endocannabinoid system (due to its central role in regulating homeostasis), as “perhaps the most important physiologic system involved in establishing and maintaining human health.”

 In any regard, no matter how clear the objective evidence on CBD oil for rheumatoid arthritis is, the simple fact that thousands of people use it every day to effectively treat their condition has been enough to galvanize most chronic sufferers to take it into serious consideration.
-Not only is the drug far cheaper than most prescription medications, given the fact that it is a 100% natural extract of the cannabis plant, it is an exponentially safer option that produces far fewer (essentially zero) side effects.
+Not only is the drug far cheaper than most prescription medications, but given the fact that it is a 100% natural extract of the cannabis plant, it is also a safer option that produces far fewer adverse side effects.

 The Bottom Line: CBD for Rheumatoid Arthritis

 Likewise, it’s also important to understand that not all CBD oils are created the same.
 Some brands, in fact, have recently been questioned by the FDA as to the validity of their “cannabidiol containing” products.
-Thus, when shopping around for the right oils and tinctures, make sure you do plenty of research and choose from a quality manufacturer, in addition to speaking with a health care professional, if at all possible.
+Thus, when shopping around for the right oils and tinctures, make sure you do plenty of research and choose from a quality manufacturer, in addition to speaking with a health care professional before starting your treatment.

 - Full-spectrum Hemp extract